Idrismania/image_processing_scripts/readme.md

 ### Image Processing Scripts
-This repository contains scripts and pipelines useful for generating data for CODEX/H&E overlaying protocols.
-.groovy scripts are for QuPath scripting
+This repository contains scripts and pipelines useful for generating data for CODEX/H&E overlaying protocols. groovy scripts are for QuPath scripting

 All scripts can be found in the `scripts/` folder.
-To use PyVips and OpenSlide backends, ensure that appropriate bin files for these are included in the follow structure at the project root:
+To use PyVips and OpenSlide backends, ensure that appropriate bin files for these are included in the following structure at the project root:

 <pre>
 backends/